MiamiOH-CSE274/Portfolio/README.md

 * What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
 Why *aren't* they necessary in Java?
 -----
 A destructor is used to deallocate memory that was previously allocated.
 It is essentially the opposite of a constructor.
-They are needed to prevent memory leaks because they give programmers any easy to free up memory that had been allocated for a purpose.
-Destructors are not needed in Java because Java manages your memory allocation and deallocation for you.
+Destructors are needed to prevent memory leaks because they give programmers the ability to free up memory that had previously been allocated.
+Destructors are not needed in Java because Java manages your memory allocation and deallocation for you through a process called garbage collection.
+In Java the compiler is able to detect when allocated memory is no longer reachable and will then deallocated that memory for you.
+This is not the case with C++ and hence the need for destructors so that programmers have a way to deallocate memory.

 5 - Create collection classes using templates in C++
 ----